 Lightly coat a large cast-iron skillet with remaining olive oil or spray and place over medium-high heat.
 Make sure the pan is to temperature before adding the dough disc.

-Lay flattened discs into hot skillet and cook until bread begins to puff up and bottom is browning well, about 3-4 minutes.
-Some might not puff, don’t worry they will still be wide enough to cut open for filling.
-Turn the pita over and cook 2 an additional 2-3 minutes until browned and puffy.
-They will naturally deflate causing the center to be hallow enough to fill.
+Lay flattened discs into a hot skillet and cook until bread begins to puff up, and the bottom is browning well about 3-4 minutes.
+Some might not puff, don’t worry; they will still be wide enough to cut open for filling.
+Turn the pita over and cook two an additional 2-3 minutes until browned and puffy.
+They will naturally deflate, causing the center to be hallowed enough to fill as pitas.

 In the Oven: